jakubbortlik/dotfiles/README.md

-Jakub's Dotfiles
+Jakub's dotfiles
 ----------------

-I am running Manjaro with i3.
+I am running [Manjaro](https://manjaro.org/) with [Sway](https://swaywm.org/).
+This repository contains most of my configuration files.
+I used to use the following instructions, but now am looking for something more convenient...

 How it works
 ------------